Emiliano Bonfigli

-Emiliano Bonfigli (born February 23, 1989 in Bahía Blanca) is an Argentine footballer who currently plays for Deportes Valdivia in the Segunda División Profesional de Chile.
+Emiliano Bonfigli (born February 23, 1989) is an Argentine footballer who currently plays for Deportes Valdivia in the Segunda División Profesional de Chile.

 Career

 Club

 Bonfigli began his youth career with Tiro Federal de Bahía Blanca and in 2007 joined Rácing Club.
 In 2010, he joined Club Almagro in Primera B Metropolitana and was one of the league's top scorers with 16 goals.
 As a result of his play with Almagro he received interest from other South American clubs and in 2011 signed with top Ecuadorean club Manta FC.
 He is most known by Zerkaa's FIFA Ultimate Team series known as Bigbon.